instructlab/instructlab/README.md

 ## 📥 Download the model

-Users should make sure they are logged in to their github accounts via the `gh` CLI and following the promths/instructions:
+Users should make sure they are logged in to their github accounts via the `gh` CLI and following the prompts/instructions:

 ```
 gh auth login
 ```

-Please review [lab-troubleshoot.md](./lab-troubleshoot.md) for troubleshooting tips related to `gh`.
+**⁉️  Something not working?**: Please review [lab-troubleshoot.md](./lab-troubleshoot.md) for troubleshooting tips related to `gh`.

 ```
 lab download